braze-inc/braze-docs/_docs/_api/endpoints/scim/post_create_user_account.md

 /scim/v2/Users
 {% endapimethod %}

-> This endpoint allows you to create a new dashboard user account by specifying email, given and family names, permissions (for setting permissions at the company, app group, and team level).
+> This endpoint allows you to create a new dashboard user account by specifying email, given and family names, permissions (for setting permissions at the company, workspace, and team level).

 For information on how to obtain a SCIM token, visit [Automated user provisioning]({{site.baseurl}}/scim/automated_user_provisioning/).